MARQUETTE PARK COMPOSER'S WORKSHOP

 Riggen counts the main components in his musical career as the ensembles he has founded, co-founded, or conducted.

-These include conventional jazz quintets (Matt Riggen Quintet), chordless projects built specifically to play free jazz (OGC), and large-ensemble social protest groups (Liberation Music Collective).
+These include conventional jazz quintets (Matt Riggen Quintet), chordless projects built specifically to play free jazz (OGC), and large-ensemble social protest groups (Liberation Music Collective, Marquette Park Composer's Workshop).

 His ability to put the right personnel into the same room to make a specific project work is consistently evident